Current Environment:

 Training includes the development of analytical skills sufficient to conduct independent clinical or health services research, and teaching skills appropriate for different learners and settings encountered by primary care faculty.
 Fellows will also gain a deeper understanding of the needs of special populations such as the medically undeserved.
 In addition to the goals set out above, fellows are supported to meet one or more of the following objectives:

-• to develop quantitative and/or qualitative research skills that would enable them to work independently in research within an academic environment
+• To develop quantitative and/or qualitative research skills that would enable them to work independently in research within an academic environment

-• to develop expertise in the areas of clinical teaching and supervision, curriculum development, and research in medical education
+• To develop expertise in the areas of clinical teaching and supervision, curriculum development, and research in medical education

-• to develop expertise in advocacy in the fellow’s area of interest and to undertake an advocacy project at the local, state, or federal level
+• To develop expertise in advocacy in the fellow’s area of interest and to undertake an advocacy project at the local, state, or federal level

 All General Academic Pediatric fellows provide clinical care in a primary setting, either in the community or at the Children’s Hospital Primary Care Center (a large continuity clinic with over 42,000 visits per year).